whatcodehaveyougit/marvel_project/marvel_react_app/README.md

 # Marvel App!

-This application is dockerized, to run it simply run
+This application is dockerized, to run it simply run the following command from the root folder:

-'docker-compose build .'
-'docker-compose up'

-from the root folder, voila!
+' docker-compose up '

+### Testing

+This app uses the cypress testing framework so to run the tests run the following command in the root folder:

+' npx cypress run '